AdvancedResearchInnovationCenter/aric-camera-calibration/README.md

 ## How to use

-1. Modify `calibration_config.json` as per your setup.
+1. Generate `calibration_config.json` as per your setup.
+Follow `sample_calibration_config.json` for guidance.
 (Currently, **ChAruCo board** is the only supported calibration target)
+2. Generate a `tool.urdf.xacro` as per your tool.
+Follow `sample_tool.urdf.xacro` for gu
-2. Use `bringup_calibration.launch`
+3. Use `bringup_calibration.launch`
-3. Calibration data will be saved in a new directory:
+4. Calibration data will be saved in a new directory:
    ```
    ros_robot
      ├── CMakeLists.txt